sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

     1. When a TCP non-syn packet arrives.
     2. In the middle of any other protocol traffic.

 Case 1 is straightforward to understand – Whenever we receive a new connection, we need to create a flow for it.
-However, case 2 might not be and we will discuss later in section "[Flow recreation for non-first packet](#1232-case-2-flow-recreation-for-non-first-packet)".
+However, case 2 might not be and we will discuss later in section "[Flow recreation for non-first packet](#1132-case-2-flow-recreation-for-non-first-packet)".

 #### 11.3.1.
 Case 1: Flow creation for first packet and initial sync

 Whenever a new flow is created, for HA purposes, we need to sync the flow across all the DPUs in the HA set for this ENI.
 This is called initial sync.

-Initial sync will always be done inline with the very first packet, using the [data plane sync channel](#1121-data-plane-sync-channel-data-path).
+Initial sync will always be done inline with the very first packet, using the [DPU-to-DPU data plane channel](#4352-dpu-to-dpu-data-plane-channel).

 #### 11.3.2.
 Case 2: Flow recreation for non-first packet